mrflea/flyrc/README.md

 # Flyrc

+Get your IRC bot off the ground with Flyrc!

 ## Introduction

 Flyrc is a modular library for IRC (Internet Relay Chat) using gevent.
 Flyrc uses 'handler' objects to dispatch server messages.
 The client is completely extensible, with a focus on supporting modern IRC features.